 Also of interest is that Cary has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Cary in 2010 was $41,985, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $167,940 for a family of four.
-However, Cary contains both very wealthy and poor people as well.
+The per capita income in Cary in 2018 was $52,017, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $208,068 for a family of four.

 Cary is an extremely ethnically-diverse town.
 The people who call Cary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cary residents report their race to be White, followed by Asian.
-Important ancestries of people in Cary include English, Irish, Italian, and Polish.
+Important ancestries of people in Cary include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Cary is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.